Pekin, Illinois: Civil War

-German immigration to Pekin
+Immigration and railroads

 After the Revolutions of 1848, many people from the German Confederation immigrated to the United States.
 During the decade of the 1850s, a 118.6% increase in the German-born population was observed.
-In the 1850 Tazewell County census, nearly 14% of Pekin’s population was listed as originating from “Germany” (272 individuals of the 1,891 listed).
+In the 1850 Tazewell County census, nearly 14% of Pekin's population was listed as originating from "Germany" (272 individuals of the 1,891 listed).
 In the 1860 Tazewell County census, the portion of Pekin that originated from Germany increased to 22% (774 individuals of the 3,467 listed).
-The 1860 census also changed the designation from “Germany” to the various states of the German Confederation- revealing that 31% of the German immigrants came from Hanover, with Darmstadt trailing behind at 22% of the population.
+The 1860 census also changed the designation from "Germany" to the various states of the German Confederation- revealing that 31% of the German immigrants came from Hanover, with Darmstadt trailing behind at 22% of the population.

 Several German citizens of Pekin held status in the town.
 Frederick P. Siebens, who came to Pekin in 1868, was stockholder and director of T. & H. Smith Company (a blacksmith, woodworking, and wagon building plant).
 He was also listed as a foreman blacksmith in the 1887 Pekin City Directory.
 John Herget moved to the United States from Hesse-Darmstadt, then returned to Germany and brought his family back with him to Pekin in 1869.
 He became a stockholder in Farmers National Bank and was Mayor of Pekin in 1873 and 1874.
-John’s younger brother, George Herget, was the President of the Globe Distilling Company, the Pekin Electric Light Company, and the Pekin Steam Coopering Company.
+John's younger brother, George Herget, was the President of the Globe Distilling Company, the Pekin Electric Light Company, and the Pekin Steam Coopering Company.
 He settled in Pekin in 1853 after traveling from Gettysburg, Pennsylvania.
-Habbe Vander Velde, one of the original founders of T. & H. Smith Company, served several terms on Pekin’s city council, was Chairman of the Finance Committee, and a member of the Committee on Bridges and Licenses.
+The historic Carl Herget mansion was listed on the National Register of Historic Places.
+Habbe Vander Velde, one of the original founders of T. & H. Smith Company, served several terms on Pekin's city council, was Chairman of the Finance Committee, and a member of the Committee on Bridges and Licenses.
 He moved to Pekin in 1851.
-Aeilt Van Boening was the city’s representative for the Anheuser-Busch Brewing Company of St. Louis.
+Aeilt Van Boening was the city's representative for the Anheuser-Busch Brewing Company of St. Louis.
 He moved to Pekin in 1867 to be with his brothers, who had settled there in 1866.
 Van Boening was also listed as a proprietor for City Truck Line in the 1887 Pekin City Directory.